uesleibros/wasabi/docs/ERRORS.md

 **What happened:** A `recv()` call returned a negative value.

 **Common causes:**

-- Same as `ERR_SEND_FAILED`
+* Same as `ERR_SEND_FAILED`.
-- Server forcibly closed the connection
+* Server forcibly closed the connection.
-- OS-level socket error
+* OS-level socket error.

 **What to check:**

-- Same diagnostics as send failure
+* Same diagnostics as send failure.
-- Check if the server has connection duration limits
+* Check if the server has connection duration limits.

 ### ERR_NOT_CONNECTED (12)

 **What happened:** A send operation was attempted on a handle that is not currently connected.

 **Common causes:**

-- Connection was never established
+* Connection was never established.
-- Connection was already closed or lost
+* Connection was already closed or lost.
-- Wrong handle was passed
+* Wrong handle was passed.

 **What to check:**

-- Verify the return value of `WebSocketConnect` before sending
+* Verify the return value of `WebSocketConnect` before sending.
-- Check `WebSocketIsConnected` before each send in long-running loops
+* Check `WebSocketIsConnected` before each send in long-running loops.
-- Verify you are using the correct handle
+* Verify you are using the correct handle.

 ```vb
 ' Safe send pattern